Get

 You may consider replacing your cat’s adult cat food with senior food.
 Senior food is formulated with the right nutrients to support your cat’s aging body.
 You’ll likely be able to use the same brand you’ve been feeding your cat all along, making the transition easier.

 Some older cats will need help with their weight, as well as some of the issues we’ve discussed, including dental, kidney, and joint support.
-Speak with your vet about the best food that will benefit your cat at this point in time.
+Speak with a vet about the best food that will benefit your cat at this point in time.

 Exercise